technokrat/vuexr/README.md

 </ar-view>
 ```

-With VueXR, you are able to build a proof-of-concept AR-Prototype in minutes, using your existing 2D web-application.
+With Vuexr, you are able to build a proof-of-concept AR-Prototype in minutes, using your existing 2D web-application.
 There is no need for you to dive into complex and hard to understand computer graphics – **just use your web development
 skills!**